 on the main page for any given work to which this applies, please.
 Audience Reactions

 expressing this instinct can go on the Fridge Logic

 can be considered a sexual Sub-Trope

 .
 In crime and mystery novels where a case seems a little too open-and-shut, this may also involve an Orgy of Evidence

-.
+is a specific situation that may evoke this reaction.
 See also Your Princess Is in Another Castle

 and Spoiled by the Format